 Telecommuters are a relatively large percentage of the workforce: 8.86% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Compared to the rest of the country, citizens of Brattleboro spend much less time in their cars: on average, their commute to work is only 17.06 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.

-The population of Brattleboro is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.51% of adults in Brattleboro have a bachelor's degree or even advanced degree.
+The citizens of Brattleboro are very well educated compared to the average community in the nation: 36.51% of adults in Brattleboro have a bachelor's degree or even advanced degree.

 The per capita income in Brattleboro in 2010 was $26,834, which is lower middle income relative to Vermont, and upper middle income relative to the rest of the US.
 This equates to an annual income of $107,336 for a family of four.
 However, Brattleboro contains both very wealthy and poor people as well.